 Installation of grid-connected PV-system with backup batteries in Padre Pio hospital.

-The objective of this project is to supply the hospital with reliable power for their most essential equipment, two analyzers and a microscope, and for lights in the rooms.
+The objective of this project is to supply the hospital with reliable power of their most essential equipment, two analyzers and a microscope, and for lights in the rooms.
 The goal is to be able to deliver power during a blackout for up to at least 24 hours.
 Besides that, the power quality will be improved to extend the lifespan of the medical appliances and to avoid damage and the safety of the circuit will be evaluated and improved if necessary.

 Emiel Van Vlaenderen